Colombia: Three Andean Mountain Ranges

 Today we will visit Guarinocito Lake, where we will have another opportunity to spot some aquatic birds that we have not yet seen.
 Here we scan the lake and its scrubby edge for Pied Water-TyrantWhite-headed Marsh-Tyrant, Yellow-chinned Spinetail and Black-capped Donacobius.
 However, the jewel of this lake is the Northern Screamer.

+As we continue to work our way east, a stop at Laguna el Tabacal will give us a chance to seek out some eastern Andean foothill species, including Rusty-breasted Antpitta, Black-headed Brushfinch, Gray-throated Warbler, and Stripe-breasted Spinetail, among others.
 On the way to Bogota, we will visit a farm with hummingbird feeders.
 Among its most prominent visitors is the endemic Indigo-capped Hummingbird.
-Other visitors we hope to see are the Shining-green HummingbirdGorgeted WoodstarRed-billed and Short-tailed emeraldsLazuline Sabrewing and another fifteen hummingbird species.
-Around the farm we also have the chance to find the Ash-browed SpinetailBlack-backed Grosbeak and Gray-throated Warbler.
-In the afternoon we will drive to Bogotá and transfer to the airport.
+Other visitors we hope to see are the Shining-green HummingbirdGorgeted WoodstarRed-billed and Short-tailed emeraldsLazuline Sabrewing, and another fifteen hummingbird species.
+Around the farm, we also have the chance to find the Ash-browed SpinetailBlack-backed Grosbeak, and Gray-throated Warbler.

 Our Colombia birding tour concludes in Bogota.